We now offer Virtual Mediations using Enhanced Video Conferencing

 Mediation can take as little as two hours or up to several days.
 Most family law mediations resolve in approximately four hours.
 The time can be less or more depending on the issues, i.e., whether there are children, and, if so, are there timesharing issues?
-The question of whether financial disclosure been provided to each party’s satisfaction, and other time constraints imposed by the attorneys and/or parties.
-Oftentimes, family law mediations are continued from one scheduled day and time until another scheduled date and time in order to allow for the attorneys and/or parties to provide additional information which will be necessary to reach a final resolution.
+The question of whether financial disclosure has been provided to each party’s satisfaction and other time constraints imposed by the attorneys and/or parties.
+Oftentimes, family law mediations are continued from one scheduled day and time until another scheduled date and time in order to allow for the attorneys and/or parties to provide additional information, which will be necessary to reach a final resolution.

 What is a family mediator?

-A family mediator is generally an attorney who experience in family law matters and has been trained to resolve disputes outside of the courtroom.
+A family mediator is generally an attorney who has experience in family law matters and has been trained to resolve disputes outside the courtroom.
 Family mediators help people resolve disagreements about marriage, separation, divorce, parenting schedules, child support, alimony, property division, and other family matters.
-However, a mediator has no right or duty to provide legal advice to the parties even if he/she happens to be a lawyer.
+However, a mediator has no right or duty to provide legal advice to the parties, even if he/she happens to be a lawyer.
 The parties should seek legal advice solely from their legal counsel.

 What is the role of a family mediator?

 The primary role of a family mediator is to facilitate communication between the parties in conflict to help them reach a voluntary resolution to their dispute that is timely, fair, and cost-effective.
 Although the mediator manages the meeting and the proceedings, he/she should not impose solutions or decisions and has no power to force a settlement.
 A solution should only be reached by agreement between the parties, who are ultimately responsible for resolving their disputes.
 The mediator, however, may raise issues and help parties explore options.

 BTW: this looks like a good resource: https://www.afccnet.org/Portals/0/Representing%20Yourself%20Mediation.pdf

 Do both parents have to pay for mediation?